 The Building Energy Efficiency Disclosure Act 2010 does not require you to continually maintain a current BEEC.

-A constitutional corporation, only needs a BEEC before advertising or offering for sale, lease or sublease any disclosure affected office space of 2000 square metres (1000 from 1 July 2017) or more.
+A constitutional corporation, only needs a BEEC before advertising or offering for sale, lease or sublease any disclosure affected office space of 1000 square metres or more.

 Those who are not a constitutional corporation only need a BEEC if you offer disclosure affected office space for sale, lease or sublease and an interested constitutional corporation requests a BEEC.

 Some building owners or lessors may decide as part of business planning, however, to have annual NABERS Energy for offices ratings and TLAs to continuously maintain a valid BEEC.
 Others may choose instead to have annual NABERS Energy ratings and only carry out a TLA if required.
 Also, given that extending a lease on different terms may attract the energy efficiency disclosure obligations, some building owners and sub lessors with tenants approaching the end of their current lease or sublease, may wish to prepare for the sale or lease by maintaining a valid, current BEEC.